The 10 Best Drawing Tablets

 video play icon

-This wiki has been updated 33 times since it was first published in February of 2015.
+This wiki has been updated 37 times since it was first published in February of 2015.
 Are you looking to go beyond the world of Copic markers and sketch notebooks?
 Edit, share, and create pieces of digital art with one of these innovative drawing tablets.
 We've included high-quality models that are suitable for architects, graphic designers, and artists, as well as budget-friendly options that beginners can use to hone their artistic skills and gain creative experience.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Huion Kamvas 22 Plus